dlebansais/ZombifyMe/README.md

 ## Parameters

 + The name provided in the constructor just needs to be unique vs other users of ZombifyMe.
 A simple string such as your product name or a guid is enough.
 Avoid special characters that have a meaning or are forbidden in file and directory names.
-+ Change the `Delay` property to add a delay before the process is restarted.
++ Change the `Delay` property to add a delay before the process is restarted (accuracy is about 10 seconds).

 ```csharp
 Zombification.Delay = TimeSpan.FromMinutes(1);